Systems Engineer (DevOps Lead) • August 2017 — June 2019

 Oversaw legacy site "Codesion.com" aka "CVSDude" transition after acquisition, to become "cloudforge.com".

-- Handled a large amount of technical debt, paid some of it down, and helped to plan out how to pay the remainder.
+- Reduced a large amount of technical debt and planned how to pay the remainder.

 - Tuned MySQL, stopping database issues cold.

 - Converted RedHat Enterprise stack to CentOS *in-place*.